shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.2.
 Trained Models

-The system utilized various trained models to perform specific tasks:

-IndustryBERT: Predicted the industry associated with a document.
+The system utilized various trained models to perform specific tasks associated with document preprocessing and unsupervised ranking.
+Two *Bidirectional Encoder Representations from Transformers* (BERT) models are finetuned in order to predict, given the raw resume text, a candidate's industry as well as their current job title.

-JobTitleBERT: Predicted the job title associated with a document.

-NER Model: Extracted named entities from documents.

-Our trained models, including IndustryBERT and JobTitleBERT, play a pivotal role in text classification.
-These models are tailored to predict industry labels and job titles, contributing to the system's ability to match resumes to job specifications accurately.
-The use of spaCy NER models enhances the extraction of named entities, further enriching the information available for analysis.

-Our trained models, such as IndustryBERT and JobTitleBERT, play a crucial role in classifying text based on industry and job titles, respectively.
-These models are fine-tuned to enhance their accuracy in matching resumes to specific job specifications.

-Our models, like IndustryBERT and JobTitleBERT, act as the brains behind the operation.
-Think of them as specialized experts trained to understand industry categories and job titles.
-These models enable our system to make accurate predictions and facilitate effective matching between resumes and job specifications.

-Our trained models, including IndustryBERT and JobTitleBERT, play a pivotal role in classifying text based on industry and job titles, respectively.
 The fine-tuned models ensure accurate categorization, forming the foundation for subsequent stages in the process.

-* The *IndustryBERT* model is trained by calling `run(industry_label=True)` in the *text classification* script.
-But first you need to construct the BERT training data by running the *construct BERT training data* pipeline, again with `run(True)`.
-* The *JobTitleBERT* models are trained by calling `run(industry_label=Flase, filter_industry=<industry name here>)` in the *text classification* script.
-You can also specify `filter_industry='job_title'` to predict over all possible job titles regardless of the industry.
-But first you need to construct the BERT training data by running the *construct BERT training data* pipeline, again with `run(industry_label=Flase, filter_industry=<industry name here>)`.
-* The custom spaCy NER model were trained in Colab using this notebook.
-We train both a tok2vec and transformer spacy model.
-Since we are going to use Sovren though, these models and code will probably become obsolete.
+A transformer-based spaCy *Named Entity Recognition* (NER) model is also trained at this stage to extract key information like key skills, location, degrees and college names which may be used for downstream filtering.
+Additionally, UMAP and HDBSCAN models are fitted to facilitate document vector representations which is an essential component in the subsequent unsupervised ranking step.

 ### 3.3.
 Preprocess